basaaj/odin-recipes/README.md

 # odin-recipes

-A basic recipe website that demonstrates knowledge of basic HTML knowledge.
+A basic recipe website that demonstrates knowledge of basic HTML.